tddapps/blog/_posts/2017-01-16-core-os-baremetal-server-installation.md

 ---
 title: CoreOS baremetal server installation
-draft: true
 ---

 [CoreOS](https://coreos.com/) is a lightweight Linux distribution designed specifically to run containers.
 Unfortunately its installation on baremetal servers is not as streamlined as [other Linux distributions](https://www.ubuntu.com/download/desktop/install-ubuntu-desktop).
-These are the steps I took to install CoreOS on a couple of physical machines at home.
+These are the steps I took to install CoreOS on a couple of physical machines.

 ## Prerequisites